Cyrus Roshan's

 My first month as an Engineer doing Product Management

+Author's note: this stream-of-consciousness journal entry has not been through the editing cycle I try to apply to posts.
+That said, it's been a useful reference to at least one early-career PM, so I've made it public.
+I hope you find it helpful.
 I'm still an engineer, but we're trying out something new at Jam (where I work).
 For this 6 week engineering sprint, I'll be PM'ing the features we build.
 This is partly because the sprint has a highly-technical focus (our developer tools), and partly because once earlier, around a year ago, I asked to improve our developer tools.
 That time, I gave my case for why our devtools should be improved, and asked for just three weeks to clean up the UX to make them look and feel more like native browser devtools.
 I got six weeks, and the option for Jam to pay Bernat (the designer I worked with at Tandem) to do designs for us for a couple hours—an option I obviously took.
 That project turned out well, and Jam as a whole has been doing great in the year since.
 So we're at the point where our devtools yet-again have access to resources to make them even better.
-Namely, engineering resources: me, and the rest of the engineering team.
-That takes us back to the title.
-For these 10 weeks (4wks planning + 6wks eng sprint), I'm not exactly a full-time PM.
-I'm a PM who's also an engineer.
-So I've even allocated myself to the engineering sprint.

 2022(3 posts)